Visiting Graduate Student

 I am a Ph.D. student at Beijing Institute of Technology.
-Now I am working at VCLA as a visiting student.
 My research interest is focused on Augmented Reality, Virtual Reality, Computer Vision and Machine Learning.
 I am also interested in the basic theory of AI-Driven Physical-Virtual Mirrored World.

 UCLA, Department of Statistics